 I hold a PhD in political science from the University of Toulouse (France).
 My background is in political science and international relations.
-I have taught at the University of Memphis, Rhodes College, Middlebury College, University of Oregon, Bryn Mawr College in Avignon (France), the Institut d'Etudes Politiques of Grenoble, and the Institut des Hautes Etudes Europeennes et Internationales in Nice (France).
+I have taught at the University of Memphis, Rhodes College, Middlebury College, University of Oregon, Bryn Mawr College, the Institut d'Etudes Politiques of Grenoble, and the Institut des Hautes Etudes Européennes et Internationales in Nice (France).

 French politics, business and history, French language, cinema and civilization; Western Europe; European Union, European integration, transatlantic relations, language pedagogy and content-based instruction (Monterey Model), sustainability studies (in connection with business, international relations and cultural/psychological forces)

 PhD, Political Science; MA, Political Science, University of Toulouse, France; MA, History, University of Chambéry, France